department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 - *Did they click the "filter events" button?
 Y / N*

-*(When see event detail page w/recurring event)* Can you tell me about what you see here?
+*(When see event detail page w/recurring event)* Before clicking anywhere, can you tell me about what you see here?

 - *Understand that there are multiple occurrences of this event?
 Yes / No / Unknown*